Set Up Omni

 7. Create a dashboard

 Now that you have created your first query and customized your workbook, you can add that query to a dashboard.
 Your dashboard will be tied to the workbook you were working in.
-Any changes you make in the workbook the dashboard is based on will be reflected on the dashboard once saved.
+Any changes you make in the workbook the dashboard is based on will be reflected on the dashbaord once saved.